PONK (PONK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 PONK Historical Price

-According to the latest data gathered on PONK live price page, the current price of PONK is 0.00002853USD.
-The circulating supply of PONK(PONK) is 999.88M PONK , giving it a market capitalization of $28.53K.
+According to the latest data gathered on PONK live price page, the current price of PONK is 0USD.
+The circulating supply of PONK(PONK) is 999.88M PONK , giving it a market capitalization of $26.37K.

 The PONK Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PONK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.